 Despite these increases, rental costs in Portugal remain lower than those in many European countries and the UK.
 Many expats find it helpful to work with a real estate agent when entering into a rental contract or specific rental agreement to navigate the process effectively.

 As for buying real estate, there are no restrictions on British citizens purchasing property in Portugal.
-Due to demand from foreign buyers and investors, Portuguese property prices are generally on the rise, particularly in popular areas like Lisbon, Porto, and the Algarve.
+Due to demand from foreign buyers and investors, Portuguese property prices are generally on the rise, particularly in popular areas like Lisbon and Porto.
+For those seeking more sunshine than anywhere else in Portugal, you might want to consider living in the Algarve.

 Prices in Lisbon have surged significantly and are much higher compared to other parts of the country.
 For cheaper properties, your best bet is to look more inland, or you can enlist the help of a reputable real estate agent to find the best property for you.